mjul/rust-lsp-lab/README.md

 # Rust LSP Lab: a Clojure Language Server in Rust using Tower-LSP
-This project demonstrates a small language server for a Clojure-like language.
+This project demonstrates a small language server for a simple Clojure-like language.
+The goal is to explore Language Server technology, not write another Clojure LSP, so some features are shallow or simplified.

-It consists of a simple TypeScript extension for VS Code that acts as a client to the language server and a server is built in Rust.
-The server uses (Tokio) Tower and Tokio LSP for the scaffolding (`tower-lsp`) and Chumsky (`chumsky`) parser combinators for parsing the source code.
+The project consists of a simple TypeScript extension for VS Code that acts as a client to the language server and a server is built in Rust.
+The server uses (Tokio) Tower and Tower LSP for the scaffolding (`tower-lsp`) and Chumsky (`chumsky`) parser combinators for parsing the source code.

+The project was created by gradually reworking it from the "Nano Rust" language in the scaffolding project.
+This version features syntax highlighting, completion and some other LSP features (see `main.rs` for full list).

 See instructions below for how to build and run the project in VS Code.